thin-edge/thin-edge.io/docs/src/understand/index.md

 ## What

-Thin-edge is designed to ease the development of smart IIoT agents by combining both out-of-the-box functionality with simple yet flexible extension points.
-The extension points enable custom functionality to be added in a modular fashion reducing the development efforts significantly.
+IoT agents typically run on the edge, at the frontier between IT cloud computing and OT industrial equipment.

-The agents typically run on the edge, at the frontier between IT cloud computing and OT industrial equipment.
 They act as gateways between the cloud and the devices embedded into smart equipment, machines or plants.
 The main functions and challenges are to:
 - establish a secure and reliable connection from the cloud to a fleet of smart equipment
 - provide a uniform way to monitor and control these assets despite the diversity of hardware and protocols